pulp/pulp_installer/roles/pulp_common/README.md

     `(http|https)://(hostname|ip)[:port]`.
   * `pulp_settings.secret_key`: **Required**.
 Pulp's Django application `SECRET_KEY`.

-* `pulp_certs_dir`: Path where to generate or drop the TLS certificates & keys for authentication tokens.
-Not used directly by pulp_common, but by roles that depend on it.
-Defaults to '{{ pulp_config_dir }}/certs' .
 * `pulpcore_update`: Boolean that specifies whether the pulpcore package should be updated to the latest bug fix release within the minor release specified by `pulpcore_version`.
 Defaults to `false`.